Artemeey/bench-runtime-windows-vs-wsl/README.md

 - run it in a large project on the `C:/` drive with more than 1000 files
 - run it from the project root: `curl -fsSL https://raw.githubusercontent.com/Artemeey/bench-runtime-windows-vs-wsl/refs/heads/main/simple.sh -o simple.sh && chmod +x simple.sh && ./simple.sh`
-- run it inside Docker that uses the same project directory: `docker exec -it <container_name_or_id> bash -lc 'curl -fsSL https://raw.githubusercontent.com/Artemeey/bench-runtime-windows-vs-wsl/refs/heads/main/simple.sh -o simple.sh && chmod +x simple.sh && ./simple.sh'`
+- run the same command from Docker that points to the same directory; command to enter the required Docker container: `docker exec -it <container_name_or_id> bash`

 See the more advanced tests with real-world scenario simulations below.

+## Test results

+Main conclusion: processes that continuously and intensively work with project files should run as close as possible to the filesystem where the project is located.

+Running the test directly on Windows shows good performance.
+WSL also demonstrates high performance when the project is located inside the WSL filesystem and is processed from WSL.

+At the same time, WSL results depend on how warm the filesystem cache is.
+In the test, the first WSL run was about `10x` slower than the repeated run.

+The strongest degradation occurs when a Docker process works with the project through a mounted Windows directory, for example from the `C:/` drive.
+In this mode, operations over a large number of files slow down especially noticeably.

 ## Why should you not run a Docker process that works with many files on Windows `C:/` outside WSL?

 You can and should use Docker on Windows, but you must make sure that the process and the files it works with are located in the same filesystem.

+**Why does this happen?**

-It is important to understand that this is not a bug and not a WSL configuration issue.
-In most cases, the root cause is an incorrect filesystem workflow model.
-This is especially common with Docker on Windows: mounting volumes from the Windows filesystem (`C:\` → `/mnt/c`) causes a sharp performance drop.
-This behavior is often misinterpreted as IDE freezes or environment instability, while in reality it is an architectural limitation.
+It is important to understand that Docker uses WSL.
+This is not a bug and not a configuration issue.

+In most cases, the reason is an incorrect filesystem usage model.
+This is especially common when using Docker on
+Windows: mounting a volume from the Windows filesystem (`C:\` → `/mnt/c`) can cause a sharp performance drop.

+This behavior is often mistakenly interpreted as an IDE freeze or an unstable development environment, while in reality it is an architectural limitation.

 Typical mixed-scenario examples: